LCOGT/lcogtsnpipe/manual.md

     * Get the targetid of the standard you want to update: ```SELECT targetnames.targetid, name, classificationid FROM targets JOIN targetnames ON targets.id=targetnames.targetid WHERE name="L107"``` (you should replace L107 with the name of your standard)
     * Check that you're selecting the right row: ```SELECT targetnames.targetid, name, classificationid FROM targets JOIN targetnames ON targets.id=targetnames.targetid WHERE targetid=55``` (you should replace 55 with the targetid you found in the last step)
     * If `classificationid` is not 1, update `classificationid` for the row selected: ```UPDATE targets SET classificationid=1 WHERE targetid=<TARGETID>``` (where <TARGETID> is replaced with the targetid of your standard)
-* Create PSF models for the standard star images.
+* Create photometry catalogs for the standard star images.
 You need these to calculate the zero points.
 ```
 lscloop.py -n 'SN 2018zd' -e 20180302-20180330 -f landolt --standard STANDARD -s psf
 ```